GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 #### Integration Events

-- Removed Image From Product Integration Event -> (Important to Sales, since it will delete the image globally and remove it's reference to their module)
+[X] - Removed Image From Product Integration Event(Without Retry with Polly) -> (Important to Sales, since it will delete the image globally and remove it's reference to their module)

 ### Create Brand